lowlighter/mizu/@mizu/refresh/README.md

 ## Notes

 > [!WARNING]
-> Context is recreated starting from the initial root context and the element itself, meaning that anything computed in-between is not available.
-To prevent unexpected behaviour, it is recommended to only use this on elements that can be rendered independently.
+> Context is recreated from the initial root context and the element itself, meaning intermediate computations are not retained.
+Use this only on elements that can be rendered independently to avoid unexpected behavior.

 > [!WARNING]
-> Avoid using it on iterative directives such as [`*for`](#for) as the [`*refresh`](#refresh) directive will be duplicated for each generated element.
+> Avoid using with iterative directives like [`*for`](#for) as [`*refresh`](#refresh) will be duplicated for each generated element.

 > [!NOTE]
-> Target element will be rendered regardless of any detected changes.
-This directive is thus useful to update content that cannot be directly observed, but it is advised to use this sparingly to avoid performance issues.
+> The target element will be rendered regardless of detected changes.
+This is useful for updating content that cannot be directly observed, but use sparingly to avoid performance issues.

 > [!NOTE]
-> Set the interval to `null` to clear the refresh.
+> Set the interval to `null` to stop refreshing.

 > [!NOTE]
-> If the element is commented out by a directive, refresh is automatically cleared.
+> If the element is commented out by a directive, the refresh is automatically cleared.